CocoaPress/docs/docs/Advanced/LargePrints.md

 With the printer paused during the print, use the Load / Unload menu to load your new core.

-Afterwards, use the preheat menu same as with normal [core loading](../Printer/Loading.md) to start the preheat timer.
+Afterwards, use the preheat menu same as with normal [Cocoa Core loading](../Printer/Loading.md) to start the preheat timer.

 When the timer is done, lean the nozzle of any debris on the nozzle tip to minimize the potential of interfering with the print as completed so far.